 Do you know that Google considers the speed of a website as one of the major ranking factors on search results?

-If your site is slow then Google may even penalize your site by moving it below your competitors site position in search results.
+If your site is slower than your competitors, then Google may penalize it by moving it below your competitor's site position in search results.

-And this holds not only for desktop searches but also for mobile searches.
+And this holds true not only for desktop searches but also for mobile searches.